 Using Toxic Skincare Products

-Cosmetics and skincare products in the U.S. frequently contain chemicals banned in the EU and other countries over toxicity concerns.
+Cosmetics and skincare products in the U.S. frequently contain chemicals banned in the EU and other countries over toxicity concerns, which may affect women’s health and beauty.
 Some of these chemicals include known carcinogens as well as endocrine disruptors and skin irritants (ironically).

 These chemicals aren’t just hazardous to your health.
-They can also compromise the integrity of your skin barrier and open your skin up to degradation.
+They can also compromise the integrity of your skin barrier, which can lead to lack of protection and open your skin up to degradation.
+Moreover, they can cause blemishes and exacerbate existing skin issues.
 Even “anti-aging” ingredients like alpha and beta hydroxy acids can make your skin more sensitive to UV radiation and photodamage.

 Unfortunately, it’s up to you as the consumer to constantly read labels to avoid the worst toxins in skincare.
-But your skin will definitely appreciate the effort!
+Making changes to your skincare routine and avoiding harmful chemicals is important for maintaining healthy skin.
+Your skin will definitely appreciate the effort!

 Drinking Too Much Alcohol